Interface Issues: Errors, Discards, Duplex, Speed, Port Status, and PoE

 PoE clueCheck

-Device never powers onPoE enabled, power standard, port budget, cable pairs
+Device never powers onPoE enabled, standard match, port budget, cable pairs

-Some APs fail after adding new devicesSwitch power budget exceeded
+New APs fail after additionsTotal switch power budget exceeded

-Injector works but switch port does notSwitch PoE capability or configuration
+Injector works, switch port does notSwitch PoE capability or config

-Data link up but no powerNon-PoE port, disabled PoE, or incompatible powered device
+Data link up, no powerNon-PoE port, disabled PoE, or incompatible PD

 Exam Focus

 For N10-009, do not stop at "the port is up."
-Use counters and status.
-Errors point toward media, duplex, or framing.
-Discards point toward congestion, queues, QoS, or policy.
-PoE issues require checking both the electrical power path and the Ethernet data path.
+Errors point to media, duplex, or framing.
+Discards point to congestion, queues, QoS, or policy.
+PoE faults require checking both the electrical power path and the Ethernet data path, and you should know the 802.3af, 802.3at, and 802.3bt wattage tiers well enough to spot an under-powered device.

 Test Your Knowledge

 A switch port is up, but file transfers are extremely slow.
-One side is forced to full duplex and the other side autonegotiated half duplex.
-What is the likely problem?
+One side is forced to full duplex and the other autonegotiated to half duplex.
+What is the most likely problem?

 A